measurement-factory/squid-notes/thumbs.md

 ----

-In a performance-sensitive setup, the startup=n value for a given helper should correspond to the maximum number of those helpers actually used when handling normal day-to-day traffic.
+<a name="admin-cfg-hlp-startup"></a>In a performance-sensitive setup, the startup=n value for a given helper
+should correspond to the maximum number of those helpers actually used when handling normal day-to-day traffic.
 ----